Aaron Parker's and Chris Cunningham's premiered their live art performance, ƛ’ix̌aq: Animal Skin, at the Burke Museum

 More than fifty years ago, a 25-foot-long dugout canoe was found eroding out of a muddy bank of the Green River.

-Highlighting and celebrating the heritage of Native peoples in our state, region and country.
+It's a wonderful time to kick off year-round celebrations of Native peoples in our state, region and country.

 This stone woodcarving adze—broken and embedded in a piece of cedar—is unlike most items in our archaeological collections.

 The Burke Museum has a traditional jukung in its Culture collections, but until recently its origins were a mystery.